 If you are a nonprofit, you can join the Institute for Nonprofit News.

 Otherwise, you can join the Local Independent Online News (LION) Publishers.

-Both of these are great networks with over 200 members with lots of resources to help you learn and share experiences.
+Both of these are great networks with over 200 members and lots of resources to help you learn and share experiences.

 Ready to get started?

 Local news is one of the cornerstones of a strong community and now more than ever it is important to provide information and a voice that your neighbors can trust.
-If you are ready to get started, follow the steps above to get your voice online.
+If you are ready to get started building your own news website, follow the steps above to get your voice online.

-And be sure to sign-up for updates from Epilocal, as we are planning to release some tools soon that will make the steps above even easier.
+And be sure to sign-up for updates from us, as we are constantly releasing advice and tools that will make the steps above even easier.